sandhya-k/data-cleaning-workshop/README.md

 - `ildebtor.xslx` -- Child support orders from Illinois

 Data cleaning steps for the `data-cleaning-IRE` file:
-- For the `example-bad-worksheet`.
+- For the `example-dirty-data`.
 Look at the dates, dollar amounts, city names.
 What is wrong with these files?
 - Let's talk about colors!
 See the `example-color` worksheet.
 - What about dates?
 See the `dates-cleaning` worksheet for the different ways dates can be formatted.